johncrook-davies/sailing/stilltobecategorised.md

 * Bearing

 ## Todo
-* Do stuff that Tom sent through
-* Learn col regs
+* Do extra questions on tidal height
+* Flick throuh day skipper book and come back to session with any questions
+* Pages 6 and 7